forestgrape/coronavirus/index.md

 ## Backtracing Sars-CoV-1/2

 The natural habitat of both Sars-CoV-1 and Sars-CoV-2 as of 3.9.20 unclear.
-The goal of this section is to backtrack the natural habitats of Sars-like viruses.
+The goal of this section is to trace and track the natural habitats of Sars-like viruses.

 ### Relevance
 * knowing the habitat can help to prevent additional jumps to humans.